chandralegend/jac-examples/weather-app/README.md

 To run the application, use the following commands:

-- To retrieve weather data:
+- To run the example:

   ```shell
   jac run weather.jac